-6.1.4.2 The importance of the transition for vowel recognition
+2.4.2 The importance of the transition for vowel recognition

-Experiments that try to determine the importance of consonant-vowel transitions in vowel recognition, generally use the silent-center paradigm.
-Simple syllables, mostly of the stop-vowel-stop type (e.g., /bVb/) are recorded in carrier sentences.
-The vocalic part of the target syllables are divided into three parts: an initial part which contains all of the consonant-vowel transition (e.g., /bV/), a final part, which contains all of the vowel-consonant transition (e.g., /bV/), and a medial part which contains the more or less stationary vowel kernel.
+Experiments that try to determine the importance of consonant-vowel transitions in vowel recognition, generally use the silent-center paradigm (as in section 2.3.4, but now with natural speech).
+Simple syllables, mostly of the stop-vowel-stop type (e.g., /bVb/) are spoken in carrier sentences.
+The vocalic part of the target syllables is divided into three parts: an initial part which contains all of the consonant-vowel transition (e.g., /bV/), a final part, which contains all of the vowel-consonant transition (e.g., /bV/), and a medial part which contains the more or less stationary vowel kernel.
 Generally, care is taken to include only the transitions in the initial and final parts and to exclude parts of the vowel kernel.
 Then two new kinds of syllables are constructed, one containing only the medial part and one containing only the initial and final transition parts with silence substituted for the medial part.
 The original as well as the new syllables are then presented to listeners and the number of recognition errors is noted.